David A. McIntee: Life and career

 Between 2006 and 2008, McIntee co-edited an anthology, Shelf Life, in memory of fellow Doctor Who novelist Craig Hinton, which was published in December 2008 to raise money for the British Heart Foundation.

 McIntee made the jump to Star Trek fiction in October 2007, with "On The Spot", a story in the Star Trek: The Next Generation anthology The Sky's The Limit.
 This was followed with a novella in the anthology Seven Deadly Sins in March 2010.

 In January 2008, Blue Water Productions began publishing The Kingdom of Hades, a comic book sequel to Ray Harryhausen's 1963 movie Jason and the Argonauts.
 This is a five-issue series, though some early publicity erroneously quoted it as being four issues long.
-He is following this title with a four-issue mini-series, William Shatner Presents: Quest For Tomorrow.
+He followed this title with a four-issue mini-series, William Shatner Presents: Quest For Tomorrow.

 In 2009, Abaddon Books published McIntee's The Light of Heaven, an entry in the publisher's Twilight of Kerberos series.

 In 2010, Powys Media published McIntee's novel Space: 1999 Born for Adversity.

 In 2018, Obverse Books published McIntee's first non-fiction for some years, an analysis of two stories from the Sapphire and Steel television series in collaboration with his wife, Lesley, as part of their Silver Archive series of monographs.

+McIntee died on 15 December 2024, at the age of 55.

 Doctor Who: Avatar

-In mid 1989, McIntee wrote a three-part serial entitled Doctor Who: Avatar, is a story that features the Doctor and Ace encounter a zombie invasion during a Lovecraftian horror experimentation in 1927.
+In mid 1989, McIntee wrote a three-part serial entitled Doctor Who: Avatar, which featured the Doctor and Ace encountering a zombie invasion during a Lovecraftian horror experimentation in 1927.

-This story was submitted for Season 27 of the program, but was announced in September 1989, the BBC would cancel Doctor Who entirely after airing its 26 season, due to the show having low ratings.
+The story was submitted to the production team for a possible inclusion in the show's 27th season.
+However, it was announced in September 1989 that the BBC would cancel the show at the conclusion of its 26th season.

-In June 1993, McIntee adapted the story as Doctor Who: White Darkness, novelized by Virgin Publishing's.
+In June 1993, McIntee adapted the story as the novel Doctor Who: White Darkness, which was subsequently published by Virgin Publishing.